Skip to main content

 There are a couple of differences from regular eventHandler onCommit block.

-1. We don't have to write the main object to the DB.
-This will also happen implicitly
+• You don't have to write the main object to the DB.
+This also happens implicitly.

-2. We don't have to return an ack, it will be implicitly returned where no exception is hit, or nack returned.
+• You don't have to return an ack.
+This is returned implicitly where no exception is hit; otherwise, a nack is returned.

 insertEvent {